Erik Zetterberg: Varbergs BoIS

 On 10 July 2018, Zetterberg signed for Superettan side Varbergs BoIS.
 He made five league appearances for Varberg that season and one appearance each in the league and Svenska Cupen in 2019.
-On 30 August 2019, Zetterberg was sent on loan to Ettan side Tvååkers IF, where he made eight aappearances before the end of the season.
+On 30 August 2019, Zetterberg was sent on loan to Ettan side Tvååkers IF, where he made eight appearances before the end of the season.

 FC Edmonton

 On 5 February 2020, Zetterberg signed with Canadian Premier League side FC Edmonton.
 He made his debut for the Eddies on August 16 against Forge FC.

 Lindome GIF

 On 22 March 2021, Zetterberg returned to Sweden, signing with Ettan side Lindome GIF.

 Personal life

 Zetterberg is the son of former Swedish international footballer Pär Zetterberg.
 He was born in Belgium.